akucinskii/PhotoSocial/README.md

 - Avatar image can be updated
 - responsive design
 - Adding posts functionality
+- Adding stories functionality
+- Posts can be liked by each user

 I didn't know how to use Redux or Recoil while making this.
 I also had no idea that Context API existed so props passing in this project is bad, really bad. :no_good: